bretthoerner/zkdo/README.md

 [27376] 27 May 11:59:18.218 * The server is now ready to accept connections on port 7777
 ```

-You can also leave out `--lock` if you just want to register multiple instances of your service for discovery/load-balancing/failover.
+One of `--lock` or `--register` is required, but both are also allowed at once.
+You can leave out `--lock` if you just want to register multiple instances of your service for discovery/load-balancing/failover.
+You can leave out `--register` if you don't need discovery at all.